 Graduate students are governed by policies established by the university, the Graduate School, and the student's department, division or program.
-Therefore, the policies identified here, and elsewhere in this Bulletin, cannot be a complete list.
-However, every attempt has been made to identify the location of those policies which affect most or all students in the Graduate School.
+Therefore, the policies identified here and elsewhere in this Bulletin are not to be considered a complete list.
+However, every attempt has been made to identify the location of those policies that affect most or all students in the Graduate School.

-In this Bulletin, the page University Policies covers many of the policies that apply to both graduate and undergraduate students, under the headings of nondiscrimination, student health, student conduct, statement of intent to graduate, and student academic records and transcripts.
+In this Bulletin, the University Policies page covers many of the policies that apply to both graduate and undergraduate students, specifically in the areas of nondiscrimination, student health, student conduct, academic integrity, intent to graduate, and academic records and transcripts.
 In addition, it refers to the university's Compliance and Policies page.
-Graduate students should follow that page's links to Information Technology, Computers and Internet Policies; and to Intellectual Property and Research Policies.
-Most of the former, and many of the latter, will apply to all graduate students.
+Graduate students should follow that page's links to the Information Technology, Computers and Internet Policies and to the Intellectual Property and Research Policies; most of the former and many of the latter will apply to all graduate students.

-The Graduate School website includes a Policies & Procedures page with links to the full text of several of its policies, including those related to the following:
+The Graduate School website has a Policies & Procedures page that includes links to the full text of several of its policies, including those related to the following:

-Please note that the majority of these policies cover the same topics as quite different versions, found elsewhere in the Bulletin and/or on the university's website, but applicable only to undergraduate students.
-Accessing these documents through the Graduate School website is the best way to guarantee finding the relevant policy for graduate students.
+Please note that the majority of these policies cover the same topics as quite different versions found elsewhere in the Bulletin or on the university's website but that are applicable only to undergraduate students.
+Reviewing these documents through the Graduate School website is the best way to guarantee access to the relevant policy for graduate students.